Pakistan: Imran Khan's bail extended in three cases - ExBulletin

 Earlier on July 6, Khan accused his political opponents of being ‘eager to kill him’, and added that he would stay in Pakistan and contest all court cases despite his supporters abroad urging him to leave the country. .

-On July 3, Imran Khan raged against the Shehbaz Sharif government and alleged that the administration had “made a plan” to put him in jail and that the whole episode that unfolded during his arrest had been “pre-planned”.
+On July 3, Imran Khan raged against the government of Shehbaz Sharif and alleged that the administration had “made a plan” to put him in jail and that the whole episode that unfolded during his arrest had been “pre-planned”.

-Addressing the nation, former Prime Minister Imran Khan said: “I want the nation to know how a plan has been hatched to arrest me based on false and baseless cases.
-A lawyer is killed in Quetta and without any investigation or evidence, Shahbaz Sharif’s adviser comes on TV the same day and says that the murder was committed by Imran Khan and later the video of the widow of the same lawyer shows who did it”.
+Addressing the nation, former Prime Minister Imran Khan said, “I want the nation to know how a plan has been made to arrest me based on false and baseless cases.
+A lawyer is killed in Quetta and without any investigation or evidence, Shahbaz Sharif’s adviser goes on TV the same day and says the murder was committed by Imran Khan and later the video of the widow of the same lawyer shows who the ‘did “.

 On May 9, former Prime Minister and PTI Chairman Imran Khan was arrested inside the High Court of Islamabad by the National Accountability Bureau (NAB) for corruption in connection with the Al-Qadir Trust, which he owns alongside his wife, Bushra Bibi. .